 To aid in understanding of NEDS, national estimates from the NEDS are compared to available sources of similar data.
-Each of the following ED data sources has potential for use in research addressing ED utilization and policy and has data available for 2006.
+Each of the following ED data sources has potential for use in research addressing ED utilization and policy and has data available for 2007.

 Type of ED Data ED Data Source Description National inventories of hospital- based EDs American Hospital Association Annual Survey of Hospitals (AHA) Database containing characteristics and descriptions of U.S. hospitals reported by hospitals via survey.
 Sponsored by American Hospital Association.
-Verispan Hospital Market Profiling Solution Data set containing information on U.S. hospitals collected through surveying government agencies and direct contact with hospitals.
-Sponsored by Verispan, now called SDI Health.
-ED visit information from a sample of hospital-based EDs HCUP Nationwide Emergency Department Sample (NEDS) Nationwide sample drawn from the HCUP SID and SEDD, stratified and weighted to be nationally representative of ED visits and facilities.
+National Emergency Department Inventory (NEDI) - USA Inventory of U.S. ED locations and annual ED visit volume which integrates information from the AHA Annual Survey, the Hospital Market Profiling Solution ® , Internet searches, and direct communication with hospital staff.
+Created by the Emergency Medicine Network (EMNet).
+ED visit information from a sample of hospital- based EDs HCUP Nationwide Emergency Department Sample (NEDS) Nationwide sample drawn from the HCUP SID and SEDD, stratified and weighted to be nationally representative of ED visits and facilities.
 Sponsored by the Agency for Healthcare Research and Quality (AHRQ) of the U.S. Department of Health and Human Services (DHHS).
 National Hospital Ambulatory Medical Care Survey (NHAMCS) National probability sample survey of utilization and provision of ambulatory services in hospital emergency and outpatient departments.
 Sponsored by National Center for Health Statistics (NCHS) of the DHHS' Centers for Disease Control and Prevention (CDC).

 National Electronic Injury Surveillance System - All Injury Program (NEISS-AIP) National probability sample providing counts of injuries seen in the ED.
 Sponsored by National Center for Injury Prevention and Control (NCIPC) of the DHHS' CDC and US Consumer Product Safety Commission (CPSC).

-patients Center for Health Statistics (NCHS) of the DHHS' CDC.
 ED visit information from a sample of patients National Health Interview Survey (NHIS) A comprehensive survey of the civilian noninstitutionalized population residing in the United States at the time of the interview.
-Sponsored by National Center for Health Statistics (NCHS) of the DHHS' CDC -- -- -- --- --- --
+Sponsored by National Center for Health Statistics (NCHS) of the DHHS' CDC.

-Information on total ED visits in 2006 for the U.S. was available from five data sources (AHA, Verispan, NEDS, NHAMCS, and NHIS).
+Information on total ED visits in 2007 for the U.S. was available from five data sources (AHA, NEDS, NEDI, NHAMCS, and NHIS).
 Appendix IV, Figure 1 displays the range of total ED visits; Appendix IV, Table 1 lists the total ED visits in the U.S and by census region.
 Total U.S. ED visit counts are relatively consistent across the data sources.
 The South consistently has the highest number of ED visits and the West had the lowest number of ED visits.